TariqAHassan/S4Torch/README.md

 Models can be trained using the command line interface (CLI) provided by `train.py`.

 **Notes**:
- * development requirements must be installed prior to training, which can be accomplished by running `pip install -r dev_requirements.txt`.
+ * development requirements must be installed prior to training.
+This can be accomplished by running `pip install -r dev_requirements.txt`.
- * average pooling is used in some training sessions described below to reduce memory usage, and is not present in the original implementation.
+ * average pooling is used in some training sessions (described below) to reduce memory usage, and is not present in the original implementation.
 Pooling can be disabled by setting `--pooling=None`.
  * all experiments were performed on a single NVIDIA® Tesla® V100 GPU with 16 GB of vRAM